MSDA-LifeCycleAgents/multiagent-fipa_jade_proxy/readme.txt

 == Agent Configuration ==

+To use any of the following communication agents, add a global.properties file to your project.
+Add the code snipplet to the properties file and adjust the settings to your specific situation.

 === Mail Agent ===

-To use the mail agent, add a global.properties file to your project.
-Add the following code snipplet to the properties file and adjust the settings to your specific situation.
+Configuration code snipplet:

 # smtp mail server configuration